karina-talibzhanova/oxfordhack2020/README.md

-# open-my-page
+# Productivity... but bad

-## What it does
+This browser extension was made for Oxford Digithon 2020 and won Most Creative Hack.

-This extension includes:
+## What does it do?

-* a background script, "background.js"
+It aims to stop the user from being productive and gets them back to procrastinating on their favourite sites.

-* a browser action
+Currently, it can:
-* a page "my-page.html"
+* forcefully close the current tab and open a new tab to Facebook

-All it does is: when the user clicks the button, open "my-page.html" in a new tab.
+* change the background colour randomly of every element in a Wikipedia page

-## What it shows
+* remove content from a StackOverflow page

-* how to listen for browser action clicks in a background script
+## What's next?

-* how to open a page packaged with your extension
+The next steps will involve linking the content script to the background script so that all sites can be affected by its devious methods.
+There will also be more methods added to really push the user to procrastinating.